 14. Ditch the expensive gift bags for something more sentimental

 Seeds are an economical yet thoughtful little something for guests to take home and remember your big day.
-If you're hosting your reception in an idyllic garden setting like Syon Park, this is the ideal gift.
+If you're hosting your reception in an idyllic garden setting, this is the ideal gift.

 15. Want to save on expensive cake costs?
 Make your guests pimp their own cupcakes